klausman/armapadocs/content/mods/ace_medical/index.md

 for ten seconds, and increases the frequency of the wakeup checks (they normally only happen every 15 seconds).
-For patients in cardiac arrest, it is strongly recommended to perform CPR until you get a pulse, then administer epinephrine (or wait and hope the next wakeup check succeeds).
+For patients in cardiac arrest, it is strongly recommended to perform CPR until you get a pulse, then administer epinephrine if you can.
+If you can't, keep doing CPR.
 Regularly check the pulse of the patient while they are unconscious.

 Morphine has also lost a lot of magic.
 Its effects happen over a much longer